 - Suicides rates have been consistently lower in females than in males over the past three decades (Reference: ONS).

-- The suicide rate was highest in middle-aged men (45 to 59-year old age groups).
-The suicide rate for this group was 23.9 deaths per 100,000 population – only slightly lower than the record high seen in 2013 (Reference: ONS).
+- The suicide rate was highest in middle-aged men (40 to 44-year old age groups).
+The suicide rate for this group was 23.7 deaths per 100,000 population (Reference: ONS).

 Suicide - the Samaritans Report